In this section

 |

-Redis storage query string.
-The following automatically permitted markers can be used in the query:
+Redis database query string.
+The following automatically resolved markers can be used in the query:

 •$u, $U are replaced with user—the user name sent by a client component;